ganchdev/holidays/README.md

 ./bin/dev
 ```

-For production use, this application will be run within a container and Foreman will not be used.
+For production use, this application will be run within a container.

 ## Tests and linting